- 26 October 2020

 Finally, where clarification has been sought from the requestor but the organisation does not receive a response after a reasonable period of time (one month), the organisation can consider the matter closed.

-2. Manifestly excessive requests
+2. Manifestly excessive right of access requests

 Previously loosely defined and the cause of great confusion, the ICO has now provided further clarity as to what a “manifestly excessive” DSAR might be.
 A “manifestly excessive” request will be “clearly and obviously unreasonable”, according to the guidance.
 Once a request is deemed “manifestly excessive,” the organisation does not have to comply with it.
 Factors that organisations should consider are as follows: